Hiking the Five Beautiful Coastal Towns of Cinque Terre, Italy | A Travel Guide

 Trains run frequently (every 10-15 minutes or so), and it takes 20 minutes to get to the northernmost village, Monterosso.
 It’s easy to get from one town to the next by train, though in the summertime (high season) they can get very crowded.
 However, the distance between each location is not long (anywhere from 5-15 minutes.)
 Alternatively, there are buses and ferries to and from most of the villages.

-If you book in advance, you can find a place to stay in any of the 5 Terres, but it will be pricey.
+If you book in advance, you can find a place to stay in any of Cinque Terre's five towns, but it will be pricey.
 Consider staying in La Spezia - this will allow you to wake up and go to any of the towns very easily.
 Alternatively, you could stay in Portovenere, another Cinque Terre-like town with colorful houses, but it is a bit of a trek from the official Cinque Terre Park itself.
-To get to Portovenere, you’ll need to take the “P” bus from La Spezia (about a 10-miunte walk from the station), and it takes about 45 minutes one way.
-You could also stay in Portovenere's neighboring towns: Fezzano or Le Grazie.
+To get to Portovenere, you’ll need to take the “P” bus from La Spezia (about a 10-minute walk from the station), and it takes about 45 minutes one way.

 Hiking in Cinque Terre